 \subsection{Ising model}

 Throughout this study, we investigate the ferromagnetic three-dimensional Ising (3d-Ising) model~\cite{Ising:1925em}

-with the interaction constant $J>0$ and the external magnetic field $h$ on the cubic lattice of size $L^3$ with the periodic boundary conditions in all directions.
+with the interaction constant $J>0$ and external magnetic field $h$ on the cubic lattice of size $L^3$ under the periodic boundary conditions in all directions.
 Each lattice site $i$ has spin $\sigma_i$, which takes on the values $\sigma_i=\pm1$, and $\langle i,j \rangle$ represents pairs of nearest-neighbor sites.
 In the following, we set $J=1$ to make all physical quantities dimensionless.

-The 3d-Ising model~\eqref{eq:def_Ising_H} at nonzero temperature $T$ in the $L\to\infty$ limit has a CP at $(T,h)=(\Tc,0)$, which is the endpoint of the ferromagnetic first-order phase-transition line at $h=0$ and $T<\Tc$.
+The 3d-Ising model~\eqref{eq:def_Ising_H} at nonzero temperature $T$ in the $L\to\infty$ limit exhibits a CP at $(T,h)=(\Tc,0)$, which is the endpoint of the ferromagnetic first-order phase-transition line at $h=0$ and $T<\Tc$.
 The most precise value of $\Tc$ known so far, to the best of the authors' knowledge, is obtained by a Monte Carlo simulation as~\cite{Ferrenberg:2018zst}

 In the following, we use the reduced temperature

 Conversion between $T$ and $t$ in the arguments of the following functions is understood.